Design a bird home to fund wildlife charities

 We are two architects currently working at DBC AS, an Oslo-based architecture firm.
 We started the competition before we became colleagues, so this competition has been an independent project for us.

 Ida Sandvik graduated January 2014 from Aarhus school of architecture in Denmark.
 She spent her master degree in a studio called sustainable transformation, focusing on relationships in architecture, and building design.
-Ida has previously worked for Fantastic Norway As in Oslo.
+Ida has previously worked for Fantastic Norway in Oslo.

-Mesi Koponen graduated Spring 2013 from Aalto University in Helsinki, Finland.
+Mesi Koponen graduated spring 2013 from Aalto University in Helsinki, Finland.
 She had building design as a major subject, and sustainable architecture as a minor subject.
 Mesi graduated with honors.

 In her studies, Mesi Koponen has focused on building design from small to large scale.
 Her diploma was an assisted living complex, situated in the northern Finnish city of Rovaniemi.
 The design task was a hybrid of public and housing functions, including housing units for the elderly and a service centre.
 Mesi also has an interest towards sustainable architecture and her studies include a field-course in Cambodia.